A Ladywell Walk

 The houses of St Margaret's Square on the right were built around 1886.

-At the junction with Montague Avenue take the path across Hilly Fields
+At the junction with Montague Avenue take the path going up across Hilly Fields

 This became a park in 1896 to save the area from development.
 There is an area of managed meadow to the right.
-The school had been built in 1885 and has since been extended.
+The school was built in 1885 and has since been extended.

 Continue between the playground and the tennis courts

-Here are the remains of the workhouse opened by Bermondsey (St Olaves) Union in 1900.
-These include the gateway, porter's lodge and stable block.
+Here are additional remains of the workhouse opened by Bermondsey (St Olaves) Union.
+These comprise the gateway, porter's lodge and stable block.
 The Slagrove estate of 1995 replaced the nursery block.
-Further along are part of the central administration block (now Ladywell Centre) and a water tower.

 Return and go right at Ladywell Road